Calcium is a mineral that builds strong

 Babies get all their calcium from breast milk or formula.
 Young kids and school-age

-kids who eat a healthy diet with
+kids who eat a healthy diet

-foods to their diet.
+calcium-rich foods to their diet.

 Try these tips to make sure kids and teens get enough calcium: